Ode to Marathon

 Despite its growing popularity, there’s nothing easy about finishing a marathon.
 Regardless if you’re an elite front-runner or an anxious first-timer, the undertaking is fearsome.
 And that’s because the marathon is not about running; it’s about salvation.
 You see, we spend so much of our lives doubting ourselves, thinking that we’re not good enough, not strong enough, not made of the right stuff.
 The marathon offers an opportunity for redemption.
 Opportunity, I say, because the outcome is uncertain.
 Opportunity, I say, because it is up to you, and only you, to make it happen.

 There is no luck involved in finishing a marathon.
-The ingredients required to tackle this formidable challenge are straightforward: commitment, sacrifice, grit, and raw determination.
-Plain and simple.
+The ingredients are simple: commitment, sacrifice, grit, and raw determination.
+Nothing complicated here, though nothing easy, either.

-And then, suddenly, before you looms the finish line.
-Tears stream down your face as you realize you may finish.
+And then suddenly before you looms the finish line.
+Tears stream down your cheeks as you realize you may finish, you may actually finish a marathon.
 Finally, after years of torment and toil you can answer back to that nagging voice of uncertainty in your head with a resounding, “Oh yes I can!”

 You burst across that finish line and are forever liberated from the prison of self-doubt and limitations that has held you captive.
 You have learned more about yourself in the past 26.2 miles than you have known in your entire existence.
-You have freed yourself everlastingly from those chains that bind.
-Even if you can’t walk for a week, even if you are confined to your bed, never have you been so free.
+You have freed yourself everlastingly from those chains that bind and hold you back.
+Even if you can’t walk for days, even if you are confined to your bed, never have you been so free.